 In monitored many-body quantum systems subject to repeated measurements, the evolving quantum state trajectories can exhibit an array of entanglement structures, which describe various phases and phase transitions that are inaccessible when in equilibrium.
 Hybrid quantum circuits with both unitary evolution and measurements provide a rich playground to explore such phenomena.
-Even in the absence of any spatial or internal symmetries, the steady state dynamics can describe two phases, a weakly monitored volume law entangled phase and a strongly monitored phase with short-range entanglement [3-6].
-Tuning between these two phases reveals a novel non-equilibrium transition which in onedimensional hybrid circuits has an emergent conformal symmetry [7-10].
+Even in the absence of any spatial or internal symmetries, the steady-state dynamics can describe two phases, a weakly monitored volume-law-entangled phase and a strongly monitored phase with short-range entanglement [1-4].
+Tuning between these two phases reveals a novel nonequilibrium transition, which in one-dimensional hybrid circuits has an emergent conformal symmetry [5-8].
 Though extensively studied in one dimension, this phase transition is not yet fully understood.
-Nevertheless, the volume law phase itself exhibits a richness of phenomenology, dynamically generating an quantum error-correcting code (QECC) which can retain quantum information for long times [1, 2, 11-13].
+Nevertheless, the volumelaw phase itself exhibits a richness of phenomenology, dynamically generating a quantum error-correcting code (QECC), which can retain quantum information for long times [9-13].

-The entanglement entropy in the volume law phase of a one-dimensional hybrid circuit can be related to the free energy of entanglement domain walls (membranes in higher dimension) in an emergent statistical mechanics model [7, 8].
-Similar descriptions of the entanglement dynamics have been obtained in purely unitary quantum dynamics [14-16] and in random tensor networks [17, 18].
-In addition to the intrinsic randomness in the measurement outcomes, studies have focused on hybrid circuits with randomness in the unitary gates and/or the measurement times/locations.
-This necessitates employing a replica method in analytic treatments and ensemble averaging in numerical studies.
+The entanglement entropy in the volume-law phase of a one-dimensional hybrid circuit can be related to the free energy of entanglement domain walls (membranes in higher dimension) in an emergent statistical mechanics model [5,6].
+Similar descriptions of the entanglement dynamics have been obtained in purely unitary quantum dynamics [14-16] and in random tensor networks [17,18].
+In addition to the intrinsic randomness in the measurement outcomes, studies have focused on hybrid circuits with randomness in the unitary gates and/or the measurement times and locations, which provide a source of "disorder" in the effective statistical mechanics that governs the entanglement domain wall.
+This randomness necessitates employing a replica method in analytic treatments and ensemble averaging in numerical studies.

-In this paper we revisit one-dimensional hybrid quantum circuits, with a focus on the role of disorder and relatedly, the ensemble statistics of the entanglement structure within the volume law entangled phase.
-Using both analytic arguments and extensive numerics of Clifford circuits we demonstrate that the universal entanglement structures in the quantum trajectories can be quantitatively described by modeling the entanglement domain wall as a "directed polymer in a random environment" (DPRE) [19, 20].
-The free energy of the DPRE is also related to the height of a stochastically-growing interface, governed by the celebrated Kardar-Parisi-Zhang equation [20, 21], and a number of exact results for the critical exponents are known.
-Additionally, a replicated description of the disorder-averaged free energy of the DPRE is given by n attracting random walkers, in the replica limit $n \to 0$ [22, 23].
+In this paper we revisit one-dimensional hybrid quantum circuits, with a focus on the role of disorder and relatedly, the ensemble statistics of the entanglement structure within the volume-law-entangled phase.
+Using both analytic arguments and extensive numerics of Clifford circuits we demonstrate that the universal entanglement structures in the quantum trajectories can be quantitatively described by modeling the entanglement domain wall as a "directed polymer in a random environment" (DPRE) [19,20], which describes a directed path in a random potential landscape.
+We elaborate on the DPRE and its properties in Sec.
+I A. The free energy of the DPRE is also related to the height of a stochastically growing interface, governed by the celebrated Kardar-Parisi-Zhang equation [20,21], and a number of exact results for the critical exponents are known.
+Additionally, a description of the disorderaveraged free energy of the DPRE is given by n attracting random walkers, in the replica limit $n \rightarrow 0$ [22,23].